 The federal offense of wire fraud in Nevada has five "elements" that the U.S. Attorney's Office would need to prove before a defendant can be convicted of the crime.
 These elements are the following:

-- The defendant planned or carried out a "fraudulent scheme" that causes another person or a business to lose money or property.
+- The defendant planned or carried out a "fraudulent scheme" that causes another person or business to lose money or property.

 - The defendant intended to defraud the victim.

 - The defendant's misrepresentations of truth were material to the fraud.

 - The defendant relied on wire communications to further the fraudulent scheme.

 - The wire communication crossed state lines.1

 Scroll down to learn more about these five "elements" of the federal crime of wire fraud in Nevada:

 A wire fraud charge alleges that the defendant planned, executed, or attempted to execute a "fraudulent scheme."
 This scheme can be any act of fraud where the defendant uses electronic communications to effectuate the crime.
 Beatty NV criminal defense attorney Michael Becker provides an example:

 Example: Jacob in Henderson, Nevada, buys ads on Facebook proclaiming to be a foreclosure consultant.
 Bob in Los Angeles, California, sees the ad and pays Jacob in return for Jacob trying to save his house.
 Jacob puts the money into his personal account and makes no attempt to delay the foreclosure.
 If caught, Jacob could be booked at the Henderson NV Detention Center for both the Nevada crime of foreclosure fraud as well as wire fraud for using Facebook.